solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * +1 elf-pavlik:
 * 0 csarven: Too specific.
 Complicated use case. [sw?]
 * 0 jaxoncreed:
+* 0 timbl: Suspect this should be part of a rule based system

 ### Conditional access by relationship
 URL: https://solid.github.io/authorization-panel/wac-ucr/#conditional-relationship